Skip to main content

 Must-Try Dishes: IPA flight, Light lager pour, Seasonal draft special

-What makes it special: Covered outdoor seating and a dog-welcoming culture that makes long hangs easy.
+What Makes it Special: Covered outdoor seating and a dog-welcoming culture that makes long hangs easy.

 A cocktail-forward speakeasy-style bar where happy hour is less about volume and more about getting a well-built drink in a moodier setting.
 It’s a strong pick when you want a change of pace from the brighter after-work rooms nearby.